cap-js/docs/cds/cdl.md

 ```

 ::: warning Avoid using delimited identifiers
-Delimited identifiers in general, but in articular non-ansi characters, or keywords as identifiers should be avoided as much as possible, for reasons of interoperability.
+Delimited identifiers in general, but in particular non-ASCII characters, or keywords as identifiers should be avoided as much as possible, for reasons of interoperability.
 :::